swift-server/swift-aws-lambda-runtime/readme.md

 When using serverless functions, attention must be given to resource utilization as it directly impacts the costs of the system.
 This is where Swift shines!
 With its low memory footprint, deterministic performance, and quick start time, Swift is a fantastic match for the serverless functions architecture.

-Combine this with Swift’s developer friendliness, expressiveness, and emphasis on safety, and we have a solution that is great for developers at all skill levels, scalable, and cost effective.
+Combine this with Swift's developer friendliness, expressiveness, and emphasis on safety, and we have a solution that is great for developers at all skill levels, scalable, and cost effective.

 Swift AWS Lambda Runtime was designed to make building Lambda functions in Swift simple and safe.
 The library is an implementation of the [AWS Lambda Runtime API](https://docs.aws.amazon.com/lambda/latest/dg/runtimes-custom.html) and uses an embedded asynchronous HTTP Client based on [SwiftNIO](http://github.com/apple/swift-nio) that is fine-tuned for performance in the AWS Runtime context.
 The library provides a multi-tier API that allows building a range of Lambda functions: From quick and simple closures to complex, performance-sensitive event handlers.